dentarg/auth0-blog/_posts/2017-01-20-migrating-a-php5-app-to-php7-part-one.markdown

 1. Install [VirtualBox 5.1](https://www.virtualbox.org/wiki/Downloads), or [VMWare](https://www.vmware.com), and [Vagrant](https://www.vagrantup.com/downloads.html).

-2. Now that you have Vagrant and Virtualbox or VMware installed, go ahead and download the laravel homestead box like so:
+2. Now that you have Vagrant and VirtualBox or VMware installed, go ahead and download the Laravel Homestead box like so:

 ```bash